-- on pre-trade transparency waivers are not made public, ESMA considers it necessary to provide guidance on the main issues identified so far. - 10.
-ESMA also considers that such clarification will contribute positively to consistent approaches on the use of pre-trade transparency waivers across EU trading venues and the consistent assessment of pre-trade transparency waivers across competent authorities.
-As a result, ESMA has decided to issue this Opinion. - 11.
-The Opinion is meant as a clarification of the MiFIR requirements and does not create any new obligations for NCAs or market participants. - 12.
+- 11. ESMA also considers that such clarification will contribute positively to consistent approaches on the use of pre-trade transparency waivers across EU trading venues and the consistent assessment of pre-trade transparency waivers across competent authorities.
+As a result, ESMA has decided to issue this Opinion. - 12.
+The Opinion is meant as a clarification of the MiFIR requirements and does not create any new obligations for NCAs or market participants. - 13.
 ESMA is aware that with the evolution of markets new trading systems and new functionalities may be developed and, with them, new issues might emerge that ESMA will analyse and address and, if necessary, update this opinion.